 New Haven R.R.'s EP-5 electric loco created and marketed.
 It cost $100,000 for the engine design.

 The Gilbert HO line went back into production after the war also.
 The primary

 difference being that trains that were previously produced in diecast, were now plastic.
 In 1951, the

-called Gilbert HO, consisting of ready-to-run trains made by Gordon Varney's
+called Gilbert HO (instead of American Flyer Lines), consisting of ready-to-run trains made by Gordon Varney's

 Florida based company was released.
 Varney provided the A-B F-3 diesels which Gilbert started offering for

 the first time in 1955.
 And Varney created the first HO boxcar offerings that the Gilbert line ever carried.